 Leiden University Libraries (UBL) owns over 5 million paper materials.
 Loanable items can be delivered and returned at the UBL library location of your choice.

-Request using the Catalogue or fetch from the shelf?
+Request, or fetch from the shelf?

+The maximum number of materials to have checked out to your account is 50.
 The loan period is 3 weeks.
-The maximum number of materials to have checked out to your account is 50.